 Tooth trauma can lead to major damage to your tooth, causing anything from minor sensitivity to the death of the tooth.
 Often, when a tooth suffers a significant trauma, it turns dark in color.
 This dark color is a sign that the pulp has suffered an injury, similar to a bruise.
-Sometimes, this injury is severe enough that the tooth pulp dies and you need to have a
+Sometimes, this injury is severe enough that the tooth pulp dies and you need to have a root canal to remove the dead pulp.

 But other times the tooth is fine and will return to a more normal color with time.
 There are a number of tests we can use to tell which is the case for your tooth.